SimonGomezUniv/doc/td_oauth2.md

  create a DockerCompose that run both server

+## Documentation

+Update your readme file to reflect these change in your micro applications

+# BONUS

+## Keycloack instance

+keycload is a great product to have an authentication provider implementing all security good practie use docker image quay.io/keycloak/keycloak:19.0.2 to spawn a keycloak instance

+configure a new client, the client is going to be your motus app.

+Follow the tutorial to set up your OpenID client https://auth0.com/docs/quickstart/webapp/express

-## Bonus
+## other provider

-- implement a login with goole
+- implement a login with goole of login with facebook
-- implement an authorization code flow